Applications for the July 2022 hybrid Fair will open Fall 2021.

 Early bird $50 & $30 for students.

-Late fee of $50 applies after February 28th.
+Late fee of $50 will apply after the earlybird deadline.

 Please see our Fees and Deadlines page for detailed cost breakdown.